Editor’s Note: A version of this post was originally published on the Stagen Leadership Academy blog.

 I recently attended a leadership training at the Stagen Leadership Academy in Dallas.
 Ironically, my cohort was named Curie, celebrating the first woman to win the Nobel prize.
 When I arrived at the academy’s Athena room for the first time, everything looked crisp and clean: shiny white tables, ergonomic black chairs, flower centerpieces, and a perfectly arranged row of waters and juices on the back table.
 Then I felt my face flush, my heart quicken, and my breath grow shallow; the air was trapped in my throat.
 A voice in my head was saying, “You don’t belong here, not with all these brilliant leaders.”
 I was shrinking—and what’s more, I wanted to.

 Just half an hour before arriving, if anyone had said I didn’t belong in the room, I’d have stood 10 feet tall and knocked them over.
 “Women deserve a place at the table,” I’d say.
 “Women can be highly effective CEOs.”
 But in a room with only one other female leader amid a class of 20, I wasn’t sure.
 Not at all.
-I thought, “I’m an imposter.”
+I thought, “I’m an impostor.”

 Thankfully, I wasn’t allowed to hide for long.